 - we usually eat lunch and dinner preferably at the same time, which means late!
-In summer we can easily have dinner at 9.30 or 10 pm, even when children are involved (at least in Rome and in the southern regions)
+In summer we can easily have dinner at 9.30 pm, even when children are involved (at least in Rome and in the southern regions)

 - we mostly eat Italian food *all the time* !
-Yes, we are fond of our gastronomy and eating “ethnic cuisine” is usually a special occasion.
+Yes, we are fond of our gastronomy and eating “ethnic cuisine” is usually on a special occasion.
 This is changing, though: new generations like fusion food and the spread of delivery services made Italians more familiar with different options.

 - We eat one kind of food at a time: only exception is the main course (fish or meat) with its side vegetables, but you never combine pasta and salad, for instance.

 - The reason for the previous point is probably connected with the presence of many fresh ad quality ingredients in our culinary tradition, which are better appreciated if they are “alone” or just in the good and well explored combination (tomatoes and mozzarella, for instance).
 We give a lot of importance to acronymous like DOP, DOC, IGT… What do they mean?
 For food, the best guarantee is DOP (a denomination of protected origin): it means the environment has a special influence in the creation of that product and the whole process must happen in a determined location.
 The easiest examples are Parmigiano Reggiano or Parma Ham, but we have 167 products in Italy with this special recognition, no other European country can say the same!
 A step below is the IGP products: we have 130 of these examples and it means at least one phase (growing, transforming or making the final product) happens in a specific geographical area.
 We care a lot for these quality marks and we appreciate genuine single flavours: in the end, a good hand-sliced prosciutto only needs some focaccia and a glass of wine to be a perfect meal!